About This Journal

 Our Editorial Board is comprised of leading scholars from the United States, Europe, and the Himalayan region who represent a range of disciplines and perspectives – from historians, geographers, and anthropologists to ethnomusicologists, specialists in Himalayan languages and literatures, and conservation-development professionals.

 We are committed to the open access publishing movement, and are pleased to make the HIMALAYA archive available through this Digital Commons platform hosted by Macalester College.
-In time, we aim to make HIMALAYA free for all, online, immediately.
-Such actions will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.
+As of Volume 33, HIMALAYA is now published free for all and online immediately.
+This move towards open access will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.

-Under new editorship, HIMALAYA is developing a stronger web presence and a more contemporary visual look, both online and in print.
-Beginning in 2014, we aim to produce one omnibus and one themed, guest edited issue each year.
+Under the current editorship, HIMALAYA has developed a stronger web presence and a more contemporary visual look, both online and in print.
+Beginning in 2014, we have been producing two issues a year, in print and online.

 Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
-Back issues of Himalaya are available for free online (currently with a two-volume rolling embargo) from this Digital Commons site.
+Back issues of Himalaya are available for free online from this Digital Commons site.

-Additional information about institutional or individual subscriptions should be sent to the editors, Sienna Craig and Mark Turin at the following email <firstname.lastname@example.org>
+Additional information about institutional or individual subscriptions should be sent to the editors, Jeevan Sharma and Michael Heneise, at the following email <email@example.com>

 We need your support.
 Please consider HIMALAYA for your next publication, recommend the journal to colleagues and students, consider editing a themed issue, and let us know of your publications and events so that we can offer appropriate coverage.